PacificBiosciences/ccs/README.md

     Draft above --max-length : 21 (0.07%)     <- Draft sequence is longer than --min-length (4)
     Draft below --min-length : 0 (0.00%)      <- Draft sequence is shorter than --min-length (4)
-    Reads failed polishing   : 0 (0.00%)      <- Too many subreads were dropped while polishing Low coverage windows     : 0 (0.00%)      <- Some polishing windows have fewer than --min-passes FL reads CCS did not converge     : 0 (0.00%)      <- Draft has too many errors that can't be polished in time CCS below minimum RQ     : 1916 (6.84%)   <- Predicted accuracy is below --min-rq (5) Unknown error            : 0 (0.00%)      <- Rare implementation errors
+    Reads failed polishing   : 0 (0.00%)      <- Too many subreads were dropped while polishing Empty coverage windows   : 0 (0.00%)      <- At least one window has no coverage CCS did not converge     : 0 (0.00%)      <- Draft has too many errors that can't be polished in time CCS below minimum RQ     : 1916 (6.84%)   <- Predicted accuracy is below --min-rq (5) Unknown error            : 0 (0.00%)      <- Rare implementation errors